stephenberry/glaze/docs/json.md

 This rejects lone continuation bytes, overlong encodings, truncated sequences, encoded UTF-16 surrogate halves, and code points above U+10FFFF.
 Escape sequences are validated separately, so `"\ud800"` without a matching low surrogate is rejected as well.

-Validation applies to every string the reader passes over, including keys, values you do not model, and values reached through `glz::skip` or `glz::raw_json`.
+Validation applies to every string the reader materializes, including map keys, keys that match no member, values you do not model, and values reached through `glz::skip` or `glz::raw_json`.
 A malformed byte in a field you never look at still fails the parse.
 This is the change most likely to affect existing code: input that previously parsed will now return an error.

+The one string not checked is an object key that matches a member name in your `glz::meta` or reflected struct.
+Matching compares the input bytes against the program's own literal, so a match proves the key is whatever you wrote in your C++ source, and no separate pass can tell you anything new.
+Keys read into a `std::map` or `glz::generic` are materialized and so are checked.

 Validation uses the Lemire & Keiser vector algorithm, with backends for AVX-512BW, AVX2, SSSE3, AArch64 NEON, and WebAssembly SIMD128.
 Targets without a byte-granular shuffle fall back to a scalar validator.
 Reading a string value skips validation entirely when the string is pure ASCII, because the scan that finds its closing quote already proves no byte has the high bit set.
 Object keys and skipped strings are located with `memchr`, which proves nothing about the bytes it passed over, so those always run a full pass.